 Your ongoing financial support is welcomed and needed

 Fr.
-Patterson renews his thanks to you for your offerings during these difficult times especially to those parishioners who regularly contribute to parish funds by bank transfer helping to meet the regular financial commitments of our churches.
+Patterson continues to be grateful for your offerings during these difficult times and is especially grateful to those parishioners who regularly contribute to parish funds by standing order helping us meet the regular financial commitments of our churches.

 The parish is still able to reclaim the tax from Gift Aided offertory contributions made by bank transfer.
 It would be helpful to enter your name and Gift Aid envelope number as the reference when making the transfer.

 The details for bank transfers and cheques are as follows:

 St. Alban’s HSBC bank account name: DHN Pelaw St Alban, Sort code: 40-34-18, Account No: 92010984